telerik/reporting-docs/embedding-reports/display-reports-in-applications/how-to-set-reportsource-for-report-viewers.md

 + The *report description string* is obtained from the TypeReportSource.TypeName|UriReportSource.Uri property, that returns a string.
 The *report description string* is sent to the [Telerik Reporting REST service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) which internally resolves it to a __TypeReportSource__ or a __UriReportSource__ on the machine where the service and Telerik Reporting Engine are running.

+  >If you need an InstanceReportSource or XmlReportSource, you will have to send a custom string as *report description string*, and to resolve manually the *report description string* via custom resolver for the Reporting REST service.
+For more details, check [REST Service Report Source Resolver]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/overview%}) (available only if using a Telerik Reporting REST service instance).

++ Report parameters' values (*client parameters*) are obtained from the TypeReportSource.Parameters|UriReportSource.Parameters collection.
+The *client parameters* can be sent through the viewer's Parameters Area, on creating the WPF Report Viewer, or by updating the viewer's ReportSource property.

 __Example of specifying the ReportSource declaratively__

 {{source=CodeSnippets\CS\API\Telerik\ReportViewer\Wpf\Window1.xaml}}